nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Let us show you some *examples*:
 ```
 I want to buy apples but I don't wish to have a deadline.
-> Command: add Buy Appples
+> Command: add Buy Apples
 Result: Burdens will ask this task to the "Floating" square.

 I want to buy oranges by the end of this week.
 > Command: add Buy Oranges for: end of this week
-Result: Burdens will add this task to the "Ongoing" square and assign it to the Friday of that week.
+Result: Burdens will add this task to the "Ongoing" square and
+        assign it to the Friday of that week.

 I want to buy pears which will happen on Christmas and eat them from 6pm to 12am.
 > Command: add Buy Pears for: Christmas from 6pm to 12am
-Result: Burdens will add this task to the "Ongoing" square and assign it to the Christmas of that year and add an event tag `E`.
+Result: Burdens will add this task to the "Ongoing" square and assign it to the
+        Christmas of that year and add an event tag `E`.

-I want to buy mangoes, it's extremely decent and I want to add an instruction that it's due on Friday.
+I want to buy mangoes, it's extremely decent and I want to add an
+instruction that it's due on Friday.
 > Command: add Buy Mangoes for: Friday priority: 2 note: I must buy it on Friday.
-Result: Burdens will add this task to the "Ongoing" square and assign it to a priority level of 5.
+Result: Burdens will add this task to the "Ongoing" square and
+        assign it to a priority level of 2.

 Now it's time for a full command.
-I want to buy Burdens today, it's of the utmost importance, I want to note that I have to get it and I want to tag it as cool and awesome!
+I want to buy Burdens today, it's of the utmost importance,
+I want to note that I have to get it and I want to tag it as cool and awesome!
 > Command: add Buy Burdens for: today priority: 5 note: I have to get it #cool #awesome
+Result: Burdens will add this task to the "Ongoing: square and
+        assign it to a priority level of 5.
+It will also add 2 tags called awesome and cool.
 ```

 ### 3.2.
 Deleting a task : `delete`